51 Fun Things To Do in the Blue Mountains in 2024

 49. Boogie at the Blue Mountains Music Festival

-The annual Blue Mountains Music Festival is a celebration of Blues and Roots held every March in Katoomba.
-Headlining the 2020 festival, 13-15 March, are John Bulter and Casey Chambers.
+The annual Blue Mountains Music Festival is a celebration of Blues, and Roots held every March in Katoomba.
+The next festival is in March 2022.

 The event runs for 3 days and features local and international acts.